Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices or names of deceased persons.

 First Nations educators hold knowledge and practices that have been passed on through generations and since before time…we hold the future for our next generations.
 We recognise our children as being wonderful and engaged learners.
 We recognise our systems of teaching and education as leading and best practice.
 We recognise the importance of families and communities in educating our children.
 Education must be designed by our communities and delivered in our homelands and our communities by our people.
 We recognise our responsibilities and the role of our elders and our ancestors.
 Utyerre Apanpe, October 2019

-Latest update from Utyerre Apanpe Forum 2023
+See latest update from Utyerre Apanpe Forum 2024 here

 The government education system is failing our children – it does not see their strengths or identity…or the damage that is happening to our children too often in the mainstream system.
 Utyerre Apanpe, October 2019